dev-sareno/baygon/README.md

-# baygon
+# ginamus
 Utility tool for mapping domains and their corresponding targets.
-It accepts a list of domains then creates a graph output.
+It accepts a list of domains and then creates a graph output.

 ## Go
 Requires version 1.20+